Md-Younus-Hossain-Ahsan/Tailor-Shop-Management-System/README.md

 - **Activate the 'Allow less secure apps' option for your email account in your browser by going to 'Manage your account' => 'Security' => 'Less secure app access'.**

 ### Configure a recipient email ID:
-- **Execute the project and sign in using the username 'user' and password '12345', and navigate to 'Personal Info.'**
+- **Execute the project and sign in using the username 'user' and password '12345', and navigate to 'Information Panel' then 'Admin Profile'.**
-- **Configure the recipient email ID, replacing 'doctor@example.com,' and save the changes by pressing the 'Save' button.**
+- **Configure the recipient email ID, replacing 'someone@example.com,' and save the changes by pressing the 'Update' button.**

 Now, my project is all set to launch and make waves.